isomerpages/imda-tradetrust/_solution/Banker or Financier.md

 <p>Letter of Credit Negotiation/Discounting</p>
 </li>
 <li>
-<p>Customers' onboarding, for example, the ACRA's Business Profiles and Business
+<p>Customers' onboarding - for example, the ACRA's Business Profiles and
-Certificates received from customers, which utilize the same technology as TradeTrust, allow for instant verification of authenticity, expediting the onboarding process by banks in Singapore.</p>
+Business Certificates received from customers, which utilise the same technology as TradeTrust, allow for instant verification of authenticity, expediting the onboarding process by banks in Singapore.</p>
 </li>